alextoombs/alextoombs.github.io/README.md

 ## Deployment

 This is deployed using Github Pages.
 You can read about getting that started [at these docs from Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

+As you'll see, there's no content hosted in here.
+It's in a private repo.
+If you need help setting this up for yourself, please hit me up!